aybe/DumpSym2IdaPython/README.md

 In the case of Wipeout XL, the SYM file is five days newer than the EXE, that doesn't makes sense at all.

+### Solving tail byte errors

+Define the region a little before symbol location as data using <kbd>D</kbd> key, run the script again, the symbol should be defined now.

 ## Links

 List of games with debug symbols: